XHPS-FM

 XHPS-FM is a radio station on 93.3 FM in Veracruz, Veracruz, Mexico.
 It is owned by MVS Radio and carries its Exa FM pop format.

 History

 XHPS received its concession on November 9, 1977.
 It was owned by Alberto Pérez Alfaro.
 In 1986, an MVS concessionaire bought the station.
+Under MVS, it originally carried the company's FM Globo romantic format before becoming pop as Pulsar FM in 1998 and then Exa FM in 2000.